jonnyarnold/learning-ruby/2-GuessTheNumber.md

 ## Too Many Bums!

-Pressing the *Play* button every time we want to guess again is boring.
+Pressing the *Run* button every time we want to guess again is boring.
 I want to let the player keep guessing until they get it right.

 We can tell the computer to *loop* forever in Ruby using `loop do`.
 Try this program: